-In addition to the outcomes we had identified as important, one study $^{(161)}$ reported on referral to radiography and found there was a significantly lower rate of referral in the C-reactive protein POCT test group compared with the usual care group (55.5% vs. 96% p=0.004).
-Although no conclusions can be drawn from this, if Creactive protein POCT leads to a reduction in referrals for further testing it could lead to substantial savings for the healthcare system without negatively impacting on patient safety.
+In addition to the outcomes we had identified as important, one study $^{(162)}$ reported on referral to radiography and found there was a significantly lower rate of referral in the C-reactive protein POCT test group compared with the usual care group (55.5% vs. 96% p=0.004).
+Although no conclusions can be drawn from this, if C-reactive protein POCT leads to a reduction in referrals for further testing it could lead to substantial savings for the healthcare system without negatively impacting on patient safety.

-A number of the studies(162, 167-169) included an educational or communication component in their intervention with C-reactive protein POCT.
+A number of the studies(163, 168-170) included an educational or communication component in their intervention with C-reactive protein POCT.
 This may have enhanced the effect of C-reactive protein POCT on antibiotic prescribing, but the removal of Little 2013 and Cals 2009 from the RCT meta analysis only changes the pooled risk ratio a small amount and still leads to the conclusion that C-reactive protein POCT leads to a significant reduction in antibiotic prescribing (RR 0.80, 95% CI: 0.67-0.96).

 Due to a lack of studies we were unable to carry out all of our pre-planned subgroup analysis.
-From the 2014 Cochrane review by Aabenhaus et al.(29) we expected heterogeneity by study type.
+From the 2014 Cochrane review by Aabenhaus et al. (29) we expected heterogeneity by study type.
 Therefore we planned subgroup analysis for individually randomised and cluster randomised trials; non-randomised (observational) studies were analysed separately due to the difference in quality of this study type.
 There were sufficient studies to analyse URTI separately to LRTI and in all study types antibiotic prescribing was significantly lower in the C-reactive protein POCT group (Figure 5.6), suggesting that C-reactive protein POCT is useful for both upper and lower respiratory tract infections.
 However, there was substantial heterogeneity, particularly in the non-randomised studies.
 Although most studies included adults of all ages, there was no separation of results for younger adults (<65 years) versus older adults.
 More studies involving C-reactive protein POCT would be useful in older adults as often older adults have comorbidities and may be on multiple medications, and it is currently unclear what effect this may have on C-reactive protein POCT and on GP prescribing.
 There were no studies that met our inclusion criteria that included patients from long-term care facilities or out-of-hours clinics, so it was not possible to look at these populations separately.
-Only two RCTs included children.
-In both trials the effect of C-reactive protein POCT on prescribing of antibiotics was similar in both adults and children, although one study found a significant effect while the other reported no effect.(159, 164) In light of the limited data including children and the lack of consistency in results, it is not possible to state from this review what the impact of CRP POCT testing is on antibiotic prescribing in children with RTIs.
+Only three RCTs included children, two of which reported results for both children and adults.
+In both of these trials the effect of C-reactive protein POCT on prescribing antibiotics was similar in adults and children, although one study found a significant effect while the other reported no effect.
+(160, 165) The study on children alone found a reduction in antibiotic prescriptions from the use of CRP POCT, although the difference was not statistically significant.
+(178) The study had difficulties in recruiting patients and the rate of prescribing in the control arm was much lower than expected, suggesting the study may have been underpowered.
+It was unclear why the trial experienced challenges in patient recruitment, although it may be indicative of a lack of clinical acceptability for doctors and or patients.
+In light of the limited data including children and the lack of consistency in results, it is not possible to state from this review what the impact of CRP POCT testing is on antibiotic prescribing in children with RTIs.